diyana-ddco/Angular-June-2023-expensemate/README.md

 ## Introduction
 Expensemate is an application designed to help freelancers easily track their expenses and generate reports for their accountants.
-The application provides a user-friendly interface for registering expenses and managing financial data.
+The application provides a user-friendly interface for registering expenses and generating reports.

 ## System Architecture
 Expensemate is built upon a client-server architecture: